 The State of Indiana doesn’t require LLCs to form an LLC Operating Agreement, but it’s definitely a good idea for your business to do so.
 Without an Operating Agreement, your LLC will have to run according to Indiana LLC laws, which may not be how you want your business to run, or may be too broad.

 An Operating Agreement is a document that serves as both a contract between LLC members and as a list of precise instructions about how your business should operate.
-Operating Agreements should list every LLC member, then set up all of the financial, structural, managerial and operational aspects of your business, along with the effective date of your LLC.
+Operating Agreements should list every LLC member, then set up the financial, structural, managerial, and operational aspects of your business, along with the effective date of your LLC.

 One important part of Operating Agreements is a section with instructions for what to do if an LLC member leaves or if a new LLC member joins the business.
-A lot of people leave this out of their Agreement, but if you add it in then your business will have a clearly-written set of instructions that defines what to do if there are major disagreements between LLC members that result in someone leaving or needing replacement.
-Having a set of clearly-written rules or guidelines for these situations is extremely helpful during difficult, highly emotional times.
+A lot of people leave this out of their Agreement, but adding it in will give your business a clearly written set of instructions that define what to do if major disagreements arise between LLC members that result in someone leaving or needing replacement.
+Having a set of clearly written rules or guidelines for these situations is extremely helpful during difficult, highly emotional times.

 If your LLC has more than one member or you plan to hire employees or open a bank account that is solely for your LLC, then you’ll need an EIN or an Employer Identification Number.
 You can get an EIN from the IRS, which qualifies your business for certain permits and licenses.
 Your small business isn’t required to hire employees to get an EIN from the IRS.
 The EIN is simply an identification number for businesses much like a Social Security Number or Serial Number.